 Parents, please be mindful of your children’s attitude towards technology, and the amount they spend on it.
 Encourage your children about the risks of creating and storing scandalous information or sending it to friends or significant others.
 In recent months, Movieguide® reported on a mobile challenge that prompted self-harm and suicide, so there is a lot to be mindful of when it comes to our children’s media interaction.
 Sadly, we can’t assume that the world will be kind to our children and teenagers.
 Moving forward, it’s paramount that we practice discernment when it comes to all things digital.

 For more resources on media-wisdom, click here to read informative books by Movieguide® founder, Dr. Ted Baehr.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!